amod26/Visualization-in-Python/README.md

 - geoplotlib requires:
 a. numpy

-pyglet 1.2.4
+b. pyglet 1.2.4
-note: in order for pyglet to work with ipython on Mac, version 1.2.4 or newer is needed optional requirements:
+note: in order for pyglet to work with ipython on Mac, version 1.2.4 or newer is needed

+optional requirements:

-b. matplotlib for colormaps
+c. matplotlib for colormaps

-c. scipy for some layers
+d. scipy for some layers

-d. pyshp for reading .shp files
+e. pyshp for reading .shp files

 ## to install from source run: